Ellis Stanley Joseph: Sale of Highfield Hall

-Ellis Joseph's house and estate, its luxurious furnishings, his possessions - including a "Magnificent collection of valuable Skins" - and his motor car - a 1920 Buick - were put to a second auction on 5 December 1925, "under instructions from and for and on account of Mrs. H.J.
+Ellis Joseph's house and estate, its luxurious furnishings, his possessions—including a "Magnificent collection of valuable Skins"—and his motor car—a 1920 Buick— were put to a second auction on 5 December 1925, "under instructions from and for and on account of Mrs. H.J.
 Moore, in consequence of her early departure for abroad."
 The inventory of the auction, which was advertised as "The sale of the season", indicates that Ellis Joseph was by that time a very wealthy man.

 By 1926, 'Highfield Hall' had been sold for £6,500, Joseph having been based in the United States from 1923.

 Legacy in Australia

 Ellis Joseph's main legacy was the extensive animal collections at the Perth, Sydney, Melbourne and Adelaide zoos.

-A newspaper photograph in the Daily Telegraph of 4 October 1927, suggests that he made a visit to Sydney in that year.
+A newspaper photograph in the Daily Telegraph of 4 October 1927, suggests that he may have made a visit to Sydney in that year.
 The caption read "Kiss and be friends — Ellis Joseph, the animal dealer, "makes up" with his friend Mike the chimpanzee, after slight difference."